-If you’re still mulling it over, we beg you to consider the following:
+If you’re still mulling over a pear engagement ring, we beg you to consider the following:

 If you find a pear you like you should probably snatch it, because you’ll never find one quite like it again.
 Next to the cushion cut, pear shaped diamonds are consistently inconsistent.
 They’re short and stubby, too stretched out with flat sides, their supposed-to-be-smooth curves are lumpy and bumpy, or they’re rocking the world’s cheesiest bow tie.

 So if you’re in it for true pear love, by all means, hunt down your perfect match.
 Just be sure to get a good video or see it in real life before committing to your forever pear.

 A bezel set pear engagement ring will further highlight any inconsistencies — so be sure to take into account your setting type when evaluating your forever diamonds symmetry, or lack thereof.

 Pro tip: Opt for a pear in the 1.55 – 1.60 range for a perfectly plump lump of sparkle.
 More elongated pears tend to look too skinny, and chunkier pears end up look like poorly cut trillions with fat bottoms and straight sides.

 Like other fancy shapes, pears are known for showing their color, especially at their point.
 If you really want your stone to shine bright white, you’ll want to stay above an H color grade, which means you’re going to spend a little more.

 If you’re shopping yellow gold, or you like a warmer look to your stone, you can go lower and still find something stunning.
 In contrast, pear engagement rings are pretty good at hiding their imperfections, so you can still be pretty safe with a lower clarity grade to balance this out.